GROUP BY clause

 GROUP BY orderid

 A query that has a GROUP BY or HAVING clause, or has group aggregate expressions in its SELECT or ORDER BY clause, is said to be an aggregate query.
 A group aggregate expression is a call to a group aggregate function, such as SUM, COUNT or MIN, with no OVER clause.
-(A call to an aggregate function with an OVER clause is called a window aggregate expression, and is a different matter.)
+(A call to an aggregate function with an OVER clause is called a window aggregate expression.)

 Group aggregate expressions apply a specified function to the same expression in every row of a group and return a single value.
 For example, the following non-streaming query groups employees into departments and returns a summary row for each department.
 The totals in that row are derived from the data on employees in that particular department.